alysiawon/Mission-to-Mars/README.md

 <a href="templates/index.html">HTML</a> and <a href="static/styles.css">CSS</a> was used to update our web application to make it mobile-responsive and to ensure it was easy to read and user-friendly.

-### Web Application

-The web application will display 4 items:

-1. A Header and a Button to Scrape New Data
-2. The Latest Mars News
-3. The Featured Mars Image
-4. Mars Facts
-5. Mars Hemispheres Titles and Images

-Here is an example of the web appliaction: